skaegi/starfighter/README.md

-Node Starfighter - Insight 2015
+Node Starfighter - Interconnect 2016
 -------------------------------

 Level up Your Game by Using Application Health Analytics and Test Automation